ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 {CODE-TAB:csharp:Index sorting_1_4@Indexes\Querying\Sorting.cs /}
 {CODE-TABS/}

-So, the start sorting, we need to request to order by some specified index field.
+So, to start sorting, we need to request to order by some specified index field.
 In our case we will order by `UnitsInStock` in descending order:

 {CODE-TABS}
 {CODE-TAB:csharp:Query sorting_2_1@Indexes\Querying\Sorting.cs /}